Licensed under a 3-clause BSD style license - see LICENSE.rst

 radii : 1D float `~numpy.ndarray`

-An array of radii defining the radial bins. ``radii``
+An array of radii defining the profile apertures. ``radii`` must

-must be strictly increasing with a minimum value greater
+be strictly increasing with a minimum value greater than or

-than or equal to zero, and contain at least 2 values.
+equal to zero, and contain at least 2 values.
+The radial spacing

-The radial spacing does not need to be constant.
-For
+does not need to be constant.
+See the subclass documentation for

 error : 2D `~numpy.ndarray`, optional